Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Proof of Proposition 1

-\begin{proof} Without loss of generality, we assume that each test has the same sample size $n$.
-Suppose that the true generative distributions of $Y_i$ under the null and alternative model are given by $P^{0^*}_i$ and $P^{1^*}_i$, respectively.
-As $n$ is sufficiently large, the true Bayes factor, $\BF^*$, has the following properties
+\begin{proof} Suppose that the true generative distributions of $\Yv_i$ under the null and alternative model are given by $p^{0^*}_i$ and $p^{1^*}_i$, respectively.
+As sample size $n_i$ is sufficiently large for each test, the true Bayes factor, $\BF_i^*$, has the following properties

 Assumption 1, in contrast, only requires that the assumed Bayes factors satisfy